B13rg/B13rg.github.io/about.md

 ![Hey, that's me](/images/profile.jpg)

 Hi, my name is Brendan Byers.
+At Oregon State Univeristy, I studied Computer Science and History with an emphasis on the Soviet Union.

-I am a programmer who is interested in old computers.
+I am a programmer who is especially interested in old computers.
 Some of my favorites include

 * Atari 400/800